This page may contain affiliate links, in which I get a commission for recommending a product to you.

 Why You’ll Love This Recipe

-Double smoked goodness: Taking a pre-cooked ham and giving it an extra kiss of hardwood smoke makes this ham recipe next-level delicious.
+Double smoked goodness: Taking a pre-cooked ham and giving it an extra kiss of hardwood smoke makes this ham recipe next-level delicious with a huge depth of flavor!

-Irresistible glaze: The sweet glaze made from apple cider, brown sugar, and a splash of Fireball whiskey is an absolute winner.
+Irresistible glaze: The sweet glaze made from apple cider, brown sugar, and a splash of Fireball whiskey is an absolute winner, optional add a dash of apple cider vinegar for a hint of tart.

 Simple but impressive: It’s incredibly easy to make, yet tastes like you spent hours perfecting it.